Lune Logo

 1. Offsetting without first reducing

-Volkswagen were criticised for not adequately addressing their own carbon emissions – which should always be the first step in a company’s sustainability strategy, before offsetting comes into the picture.
+Volkswagen was criticised for not adequately addressing its own carbon emissions – which should always be the first step in a company’s sustainability strategy, before offsetting comes into the picture.

 They had taken actions to reduce their own carbon footprint, especially improving the efficiency of their production.
 But, as the Greenpeace report points out, there was a long way for Volkswagen to go in terms of cutting their emissions – especially in terms of promoting the transition to electric cars and more sustainable car use.

-VW's carbon footprint sham – the front cover of the Greenpeace report into Volkswagen's carbon offsetting
+VW's carbon footprint sham – the front cover of the Greenpeace report into Volkswagen's greenwashing scandal

 Science based targets – driving ambitious corporate climate action